Apocrathia/AquaPi/README.md

 Ideas
   * Setup script for easy deployment
-  * Implement nginx
-  * Implement sqlite
-  * Use AirPi graphing functionality
+  * Use jQuery graphs instead of RRD